A review of how Scottish Widows are actioning climate stewardship and taking their responsible investing strategies forward.

-For listed and public investments, Scottish Widows has used emissions data sourced from S&P for their portfolio emissions calculations.
 For private investments within their loan investment book, Scottish Widows has used sector-based averages sourced from the Office for National Statistics and the Department for Business, Energy & Industrial Strategy, in line with the PCAF methodology.
-They did choose to exclude some elements of their loan book (in particular, loans to corporate real estate) due to lack of robust data on the emissions of the underlying properties.
+They chose to exclude some elements of their loan book (in particular, loans to corporate real estate) due to a lack of robust data on the emissions of the underlying properties.

 They are aiming for greater asset coverage in subsequent reports.
 In their potential roadmap for disclosures, the plan would be to include portfolio scope 3 reporting as the industry adopts this practice, but initially not to set scope 3-related targets as they have done for their existing scope 1 and 2 portfolio emissions.
+In March 2022 Scottish Widows published scope 3 emissions for the most material sectors in their portfolio as part of their first TCFD report.
 Currently, Scottish Widows’ carbon foot-printing excludes asset classes for which PCAF methodology isn’t available, like sovereign fixed income investments.
 They also shared that this may not be as material for their own footprint as their exposure to sovereign debt is less than 10% of their investment portfolio.
 Derivatives are also excluded for similar reasons but also make up a far smaller proportion of the investment portfolio.

 Scottish Widows have investments in both their own funds and external pooled funds:

-They exercise a far higher degree of influence on the investment strategies and policies of their own funds and have proactively adopted responsible investing strategies including negative screening of certain themes etc.
+- On their own funds they have adopted responsible investing strategies including negative screening of certain themes etc.

-Scottish Widows also engage and follow the activities of their asset managers, including their respective affiliations such as the Net Zero Asset Managers Initiative6.
+Scottish Widows also engage and monitor the activities of their asset managers, including their respective affiliations such as the Net Zero Asset Managers Initiative.
 While data availability is fast improving, they continue to see challenges with the lack of standardised data and definitions across asset managers and the industry.
 Their observation is that each manager will use the data most relevant to their own needs, which can even vary across different strategies within the same institution.
 For users of this data, like Scottish Widows, who are effectively aggregators across multiple managers, these different methodologies in deriving meaningful climate metrics pose problems with respect to the robustness of the final aggregated metrics.
-For example, the Implied Temperature Rise (ITR) metric, which is suggested by both the TCFD and the UK Government’s Department of Work and Pensions, does not meet Scottish Widows’ robust criteria if calculated using available methods and resources. , they are not planning to rely on manager disclosures to support their clients with reporting in line with current DWP requirements on climate disclosures and are building internal capabilities to meet the upcoming FCA’s requirements around TCFD.
+For example, the Implied Temperature Rise (ITR) metric, which is suggested by both the TCFD and the UK Government’s Department of Work and Pensions, does not appear sufficiently robust currently.
+This implies a need to build internal reporting capabilities.

 Climate scenario analysis

-The approach Scottish Widows has used to climate scenario analysis was based on those prescribed by the Bank of England’s Climate Biennial Exploratory Scenario (CBES), which in turn are based on the Network for Greening Financial System (NGFS).
-The Bank of England has provided estimates for a number of macroeconomic and physical risk inputs, such as CPI, risk free rates, equity index performance, fixed income spreads etc. so as to facilitate modelling for banks and insurers.
+The approach to climate scenario analysis is based on those prescribed by the Bank of England’s Climate Biennial Exploratory Scenario (CBES) (which in turn are based on the Network for Greening Financial System (NGFS).
+These provide estimates for a number of macroeconomic and physical risk inputs, such as CPI, risk free rates, equity index performance, fixed income spreads etc. so as to facilitate modelling for banks and insurers.

 The three scenarios used are: